 Barrett Media produces daily content on the music, news, and sports media industries.
 To stay updated, sign up for our newsletters and get the latest information delivered straight to your inbox.

 When it comes to influential programming minds, Cumulus is not lacking.
-If you’re a Barrett Sports Media lifer, you no doubt know about all Bruce Gilbert has accomplished, but maybe you are less familiar with Brian Phillips.
+If you’re a Barrett Sports Media lifer, you no doubt know about Bruce Gilbert’s accomplishments, but maybe you’re less familiar with Brian Phillips.

 Phillips has programmed his share of legendary stations.
-He has also helped usher revolution, some of it good, some of it not so good, into country music, during his time programming CMT.
+He has also helped usher revolution into country music, during his time programming CMT.
 Now, he is the Chief Content Officer for Cumulus.

 Demetri Ravanos: In what ways is programing a music station, regardless of format, like programing a music television channel like you did with CMT?